 “Guys that they can mould into NFL players, I’m not that guy, I’m already moulded.
 I’ve shown that I can play ball on the line, dropping back and if NFL teams want a younger guy they can do that, I’m 30 and I’m still playing football.”

-New start-up league, the Alliance of American Football and the Xtreme Football League never tempted Jefferson.
+New start-up leagues, the Alliance of American Football and the XFL never tempted Jefferson.
 The AAF folded prior to completing one season of play while the XFL kicked off the week following the Super Bowl.

 “The AAF pretty much flopped, I’m not wishing that on the XFL.
 If it’s not the NFL, it’s the CFL for me.
 That’s what I’ve been preaching for a while.
 I’ve always told my friends that playing outside of the NFL, this is the next best thing to the NFL,” Jefferson said.